Pakistan interior minister shot, wounded in suspected assassination bid - Journal du Cameroun

 “The attacker was about to fire a second shot when police and people in the meeting overpowered him,” said Malik Ahmed Khan, a spokesman for the Punjab government, adding that Iqbal was undergoing surgery and confirming his life was not in danger.

-Iqbal “was targeted”, his aide Asim Khan told AFP, adding that he was being taken to a medical facility in Lahore and confirming that the attacker has been arrested.
+Iqbal “was targeted”, his aide Asim Khan told AFP, confirming that the attacker has been arrested.
+Punjab health secretary Najam Shah said he had been taken to a hospital in Lahore.

+Video footage of his arrival released by the ruling Pakistan Muslim League-Nawaz (PML-N) showed him being lifted from a helicopter on a stretcher, his eyes open as he responded to questions.

+“He’s stable… he’s ok,” a hospital official, who asked not to be named, told AFP.

-The shooting in Iqbal’s constituency of Narowal district drew swift condemnation from political parties and the prime minister, and comes as Pakistan gears up for its second ever democratic transition, with federal polls widely expected this summer.
+The shooting in Iqbal’s constituency of Narowal district drew swift international condemnation, and comes as Pakistan gears up for its second ever democratic transition, with federal polls widely expected this summer.

 Prime Minister Shahid Khaqan Abbasi, along with opposition leaders Imran Khan and Bilawal Bhutto and the powerful army chief General Qamar Javed Bajwa, have all condemned the attack.